This post may contain affiliate links. Thank you for your support.

 The Greenhouse Stage

 After the soaking step is done, place your branches in a bucket of warm water and tent them with a plastic bag.
 Leave them in a cooler room where the temperature is somewhere around 60 degrees.
 Light requirements aren’t a big deal at this stage, so any cool basement or storage area will do.
-Our back stairwell is pretty much perfect right now because the walls are half ripped open and there’s no insulation in that part of the house yet.
+Our back stairwell is pretty much perfect right now because the walls are half ripped open and the door we still have there is a bit drafty.
 So that worked out well for this year!

 The Vase Stage